tiglate/mdc/README.md

 ### 💱 Ptax
 Downloads the dollar exchange rate in relation to the Brazilian Real from the Brazilian Central Bank (BACEN).

+### 🔄 ExchangeRateParity
+Downloads exchange rate parity data from the Brazilian Central Bank (BACEN).

+### 📊 InterestRateCurves
+Downloads interest rate curve data from Anbima, which is used for pricing and risk management.

+### 📝 TradingAdjustments
+Downloads trading adjustments data from B3 (Brazilian Stock Exchange).

+### 💵 UpdatedNominalValues
+Downloads updated nominal values of financial instruments from Anbima.

 ## 🛠️ Requirements
 - Java 17 or higher
 - Maven 3.6 or higher